scverse/scvi-tools/docs/installation.md

 2. Install [PyTorch].
 If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- scvi-tools runs much faster with a discrete GPU.

 :::{note}
 Installing scvi-tools on a Mac with Apple Silicon is only possible using a native version of Python and Python >=3.9.
-A native version of Python can be installed via a Apple Silicon version of miniconda (which can be installed from a native version of homebrew).
+A native version of Python can be installed with an Apple Silicon version of miniconda (which can be installed from a native version of homebrew).
 This is due to an scvi-tools dependency on jax, which cannot be run via Rosetta.
 :::

 ## Conda